holidayextras/react-date-time-group/README.md

 - __onChange__ - Event handler for when a time is selected.
 It will be passed a date instance set to that time, with years/months/days to match the date you provided as __value__, or today's date if it was not present.
 - __value__ - JS Date instance representing the datetime to be displayed.
+- __includeTime__ - Whether to ask for a date and time, or just a date.
+Defaults to true.
 - __locales__ - Locales ReactIntl should attempt to use for formatting.
 Default is {['en-GB']}

 ### Date options